-We're just a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
-No matter how many words you've written, just remember that you're an amazing writer and have accomplished something.
+We're a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
+No matter how many words you've written, remember that you're an amazing writer and have accomplished something.
 I'm proud of what you've done so far.
 You've done an awesome job!
 For me?
-I'm at 25,099 words so far.
-I still … Continue reading NaNoWriMo Update!
+I'm at 25,099 words.
+I still got a long way … Continue reading NaNoWriMo Update!

 Overworking is easy for a writer.
 Writers are constantly thinking of poetic lines and/or story developments.
-After a while, our stories can get mixed up and everything written comes out forced.
+After a while, our stories get mixed up and everything written comes out forced.
 But is it even possible for a writer to take a break?
 Kind of.
-We can psychically stop writing down stories or ideas.
-We … Continue reading Writing breaks
+We can psychically stop writing.
+We can pause and stop ourselves … Continue reading Writing breaks

-As a writer, story ideas always flow in and out of me.
+As a writer, story ideas flow in and out of me.
 They sometimes come at inconvenient times like showers when I can’t write anything down.
-I memorize the words, repeating them over and over until I can get some written down.
+I memorize the words, repeating them over and over until I can get something written down.
 Those words are never as good as the originals.
-Some ideas flow out … Continue reading The Best Ideas for Stories
+Some ideas flow out of … Continue reading Where the best stories come from

-Sometimes I think it's good to look back at where you came from.
-For me, I started as a small girl in Dallas.
+Sometimes it's good to look back at where you came from.
+For me, I was a small girl in Dallas.
 I tried writing a novel about puppies with super powers in a Captain Jack Sparrow journal.
-I handwrote many chapters that took up about half the journal before I quit.
-I had a … Continue reading Writing origins
+I handwrote many chapters that took up about half the journal before I stopped.
+I had a colored in map … Continue reading Writing origins

 The first time I realized something is wrong with me– No. Hold up.
-Is that wrong of me to say that?
-When you break me into pieces for something I created can I– No. I’ll start over.
+Is it wrong of me to say that?
+When you break me into pieces over something I created, can I– No. I’ll start over.
 Reset.
 Words on pages have always been my passion.
 No matter if I write it or not, it’s … Continue reading Your rejection

-To create worlds that no one has ever seen before, we must cry, bleed, and smile.
+To create worlds that no one has seen before, we must cry, bleed, and smile.
 Life isn't just the sunny side.
-We need a thunderstorm to give others a rainbow.
-So, if it seems like it's not going your way or that you may not even be able to publish anymore, remember that it's … Continue reading Friendly Writing Reminder
+We need a thunderstorm to get a rainbow.
+So, if it seems like it's not going your way or that you may not publish anymore, remember it's all a process.
+It doesn't happen over … Continue reading Friendly writing reminder